-Cases of retained placentas are quite uncommon in dogs, however there appears to be a predisposition in toy breeds.
+Cases of retained placentas are quite uncommon in dogs, however, there appears to be a predisposition in toy breeds.
 Generally, it is mostly seen in large litters and sometimes in difficult deliveries.

 Difficulty in Counting Them

-The main issue is that it may be difficult for the breeders to count the placentas, because mother dogs instinctively will ingest them after they are expelled.
+The main issue is that it may be difficult for the breeders to count the placentas because mother dogs will instinctively ingest them after they are expelled.
 It is believed that the placentas will provide the mother with extra energy that will help her go through the first days of nursing the pups.
 This is why some dogs develop soft stools for a few days after birth.

 Retained placentas have the potential to cause uterine infections and toxicity.
 A dog exhibiting signs of illness or one that has not expelled all the placentas should be seen by a vet.